someweisguy/esp_dmx/README.md

 - `err` reports any errors that occurred while receiving the packet (see: [Error Handling](#error-handling)).
 - `sc` is the start code of the packet.
 - `size` is the size of the packet in bytes, including the DMX start code.
 This value will never be higher than `DMX_PACKET_SIZE`.
 - `is_rdm` evaluates to true if the packet is an RDM packet and if the RDM checksum is valid.
+The value of this field is set to the PID of the received RDM packet.

 Using the `dmx_packet_t` struct is optional.
 If processing DMX or RDM packet data is not desired, users can pass `NULL` in place of a pointer to a `dmx_packet_t` struct.